yk001nul/testassignment-1/README.md

 If the build has no errors, the build should produce <i>YKTest.exe</i> in the Debug folder of the working copy.

 ## Running the program
-To run the program, execute YKTest.exe in the Release folder.
+To run the program, execute YKTest.exe in the Release folder, on Windows.

+## Known dependency issues
+If the program raises errors that mention some files missing, or missing side-by-side assemblies, please download and install Microsoft Visual C++ 2012 Runtime Redistributable at Microsoft website.